DutchKevv/Overhead2Crypto/README.md

+#### 05-12-2021 OpenCL Support
+Added basic openCL support.
+See the configuration for changes

 #### 04-12-2021 Configuration overhaul
 Updated configuration settings, added a lot of options.
 Please update as shown below in the configuration section.